-To evaluate the adequacy of the emergency response organization (ERO) on-shift and augmentation staffing levels and verify that the is adequate to allow meeting ERO augmentation and facility activation commitments.
+To evaluate the adequacy of the emergency response organization (ERO) on-shift and augmentation staffing levels and verify that the augmentation activation system is adequate to allow meeting ERO augmentation staffing and facility activation time commitments.
+IMC 2515 emphasizes performance-based inspections should observe activities and the results of licensee programs over reviewing procedures or records.
+If no changes have been made to a given inspection requirement area since the last performance of this attachment, observation of the inspection area requirement task should be given consideration.

 71114.03-02 INSPECTION REQUIREMENTS